Saturday, March 14, 2026

 NO!
 They wouldn't as RGB would cheapen the image of a datacenter being all about SERIOUS BUSINESS.

-And even if they were to use traditional modules, they'd go for modules that often have a BARE PCB on them, and are of the LOWER PROFILE variety because SERVER RACKS.
+And even if them DATACENTERS were to use traditional modules, they'd go for modules that often have a BARE PCB on them, and are of the LOWER PROFILE variety because SERVER RACKS.

 So why am I writing this?

-Then I saw this post on FACEBOOK sometime in Winter 2026 where someone compared the high DDR5 Ram prices to how much money it cost for people to buy RAM in the 90s.
+But then I saw this post on FACEBOOK sometime in January 20 2026 where someone compared the high DDR5 Ram prices to how much money it cost for people to buy RAM in the 90s.

 For those who were around in the 90s, This comparison is a bit weird.